emd/mitpci/README.md

 interference schemes and detectors to make their respective measurements.

 As these systems share a digitization system, the mechanics underlying signal retrieval from both systems are identical.
-This module (`mitpci`) aims to provide Python tools for flexible signal retrieval and analysis.
+This module's first priority is to provide Python tools for robust and flexible signal retrieval.

+The second priority of this module is to provide specialized routines for analysis of the respective signals.
+Currently, there are no specialized analysis routines for the PCI implemented in this module.
+However, there are several specialized analysis routines for the heterodyne interferometer, including:

+* compensation of demodulator imperfections (i.e. DC offsets and amplitude imbalances between the I and Q signals), and
+* correlation with the toroidally separated V2 interferometer for toroidal mode-number identification.

+The use of these routines is discussed below.

 Installation: